 Free and open to the public – families are welcome!

 Marblehead is a town that is unusually rich in history.
 With five centuries of stories to tell, this is just the beginning.
 Explore the history of Marblehead in the 17th and 18th centuries in the historic Old Town House.

-The presentation includes interpretive panels, artifacts, and interactive maps illustrating Marblehead’s growth from Native American sites through 17th-century development, and 18th-century expansion.
-Not to be missed is the chance to step into a life-size representation of Emanuel Leutze’s iconic painting, “Washington Crossing the Delaware,” for an amazing photo opportunity.
-Volunteer docents from Marblehead’s historical commission will be onsite during open hours to interpret the displays for visitors.
+The presentation includes interpretive panels and interactive maps illustrating Marblehead’s growth from Native American sites through 17th-century development, and 18th-century expansion.
+Unfortunately, the life-size representation of Emanuel Leutze’s iconic painting, “Washington Crossing the Delaware,” photo opportunity could not be reinstalled in the space available.

 This exhibit is the first of three that are planned to present Marblehead’s history from its earliest beginnings through the 21st century.
 Chris Johnston, chair of the Marblehead Historical Commission, envisions a long-range plan to establish a permanent Museum of Marblehead History where visitors will be able to learn about the entire timeline of Marblehead’s history in one location.

 Funded by a grant from the Harold B. and Elizabeth L. Shattuck Memorial Trust, the exhibit in the Selectmen’s Room will as long as the Selectmen’s Room is available during the Abbot Hall renovations.
 A follow-on exhibit covering Marblehead’s history from 1800 to the end of the 19th century has been awarded a grant from the Harold B. and Elizabeth L. Shattuck Memorial Trust and is planned for 2020.